 For the money, you won't find a speaker that sounds better or has more features than the Fugoo Style-S. While only slightly larger than the Style, the Style-S has more bass and bigger sound.
 It sounds almost as good as the much more expensive UE Boom 2.
 And it's as tough as any wireless speaker you'll find.

 The battery life is the biggest downside to the model; it offers less play time than the JBL Charge 3 and far less than the original Style.
-But if you don't need extended play time before recharging, the Style-S is an excellent value.
+But if you don't need extended play time before recharging, the Style-S is one of the best outdoor speakers you can buy.